postgrid/book-club/ddia/README.md

 ### Week 30 (Oct 9 - Oct 16)

 Create a linearizable key-value store that accepts a "read" and a "write" operation.
-For simplicity, values can only be integers and keys can only be strings.
+For simplicity, values can only be integers and keys can only be strings but feel free to have it accept any values you'd like.

 For this store to be linearizable, it must appear as if there is only one copy of the data.
-In the simplest form of this exercise, there _is_ only one copy of the data.
+To do so simply, create a data structure that will act as your distributed store.
+This should have a constant leader with one or more read replicas.
+All writes should go through the leader while any read can go to the leader or any read replicas.

 Keeping it simple, your non-distributed key-value store can introduce artifial delays in the reading, writing, and processing of requests to simulate non-deterministic delays (such as network delays).
 This store must keep the following true: If one client's read returns a new value, all following reads _must_ return this new value (even if the write request has not yet completed).